-Research Interests: Food-borne illnesses, food safety, drug resistant tuberculosis, malaria
+Research Interests: Influenza, Zika, cholera, food-borne illnesses, food safety, drug resistant tuberculosis, malaria

 Curriculum vitae: PDF

 Dr. Glenn Morris assumed the position of Director of the Emerging Pathogen Institute in August 2007.
 He was recruited from the University of Maryland, Baltimore, where he was a professor and chairman of the Department of Epidemiology and Preventive medicine in their School of Medicine, as well as an interim dean of their School of Public Health.
 In addition to his position as EPI Director, Dr. Morris is a professor of infectious diseases in the UF College of Medicine.

 Morris has worked in public health and pathogen related fields for more than 30 years, and has had a continuing fascination with emerging pathogens.
 At EPI, Morris has helped to shape the creative vision behind a web of campus-wide projects to anticipate, understand and control the emergence of new, disease-causing microorganisms.